d4n3sh/thedaneshproject/content/posts/2008-08-08-beijing-2008-is-here.md

 ---
 [<img loading="lazy" class="size-medium wp-image-770 alignnone" title="2008-olympic" src="/wp-content/uploads/2008/08/2008-olympic-500x387.jpg" alt="Beijing 2008" width="500" height="387" srcset="/wp-content/uploads/2008/08/2008-olympic-500x387.jpg 500w, /wp-content/uploads/2008/08/2008-olympic.jpg 559w" sizes="(max-width: 500px) 100vw, 500px" />][1]

-Don&#8217;t forget to catch the Beijing 2008 opening ceremony today on ASTRO at 8pm local time (GMT +8) on channel 816.
+Don't forget to catch the Beijing 2008 opening ceremony today on ASTRO at 8pm local time (GMT +8) on channel 816.
 Afterall they are the masters of fireworks so a great show is garanteed.

-Let&#8217;s get together to celebrate humanity in the greatest sporting spectacular in the world.
+Let's get together to celebrate humanity in the greatest sporting spectacular in the world.
 The Beijing 2008 Olympics!!

 Source: [Beijing 2008][2] || [International Olympics Committee][3] || Astro